 This Envato Elements review is an honest one.
 I give you the pros, the cons and what to be aware of if you’re on the fence about becoming a subscriber.

 I am not sponsored by Envato Elements, but this page does include affiliate links which pay a commission (at no additional cost to you).

 What Does Envato Elements Include?

 The best thing about Envato Elements is the enormous library of assets available to subscribers.
-There are over 57 million assets on Envato Elements and are thoroughly vetted for quality.
-Trust me, quality has not been an issue with Envato in my experience.
+There are over 57 million assets on the platform and they’re thoroughly vetted for quality.
+Trust me, quality has not been an issue in my experience.

-Here’s a quick overview of the types of content available on Envato Elements.
+Here’s a quick overview of the types of content available with Envato Elements.